abduallheid/Vitruvius-Construction-works-App/README.md

 # Vitruvius
-## Construction Works App
+## Construction Works App Using Machine Learning

-A web application specialized in building custom villas, predicting the cost of construction and choosing between unique global designs
+A web application specialized in building custom villas, predicting the cost of construction and choosing between unique global designs using AI

 <o align="center">